 So, not having a good process or rigor around change and configuration of the actual equipment in the data center causes us to have that hard time of getting that accurate or complete view of what they have in the data center.

-Ben: I think there's two aspects to answering that question; there is the one around the process side.
-And as you look at processes like COBIT or the [inaudible at 00:06:11] processes, they talk a lot about putting really good change and configuration management processes in place for their environment.
+Ben Grimes: I think there's two aspects to answering that question; there is the one around the process side.
+And as you look at processes like COBIT and other processes, they talk a lot about putting really good change and configuration management processes in place for their environment.

 The second aspect of it is having proper tools that will fit into those processes.
 And allow you to really manage those inventories.
 If you look at some of the things that are happening in the environment today, there are these asset management tools that are out there that allow you to bring your assets into a physical tool and be able to dynamically track them; tying them into a change and configuration process with a set of service desk or service management-type capabilities, so that you can put real rigor around what you door; an example, if you're going to onboard a new employee, you could have an automated process that goes out and sets up the appropriate active directory passwords and capabilities for that new employee it brings online into the data center.
 The appropriate images that that person may have need for access to.